Skip to main content

 About

 Slay the Spire 2 is a single player and multiplayer tactical strategy game with a fantasy theme.
 It was developed by Mega Crit and was released on March 5, 2026.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 THE SPIRE AWAKENSThe ultimate roguelike deckbuilder returns!
 For 1,000 years, the Spire lay dormant, its secrets buried and its horrors forgotten.
 Now, it has reopened, hungrier and more dangerous than ever, devouring all who dare to ascend.
 New perils demand sharper strategies, relentless cunning, and unwavering resolve.
 Outwit the Spire’s brutal trials and uncover the truths hidden at its peak…